webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - both sides must use same metrics.
   - Current State: whats going on right now.
   - Future State: what will change after project.
+- **Core Team Members**
+  - also called 'operational' team members because they focus on day-to-day operations.
 - **Customers: Internal, External, End-User**
   - Internal: inside organization. easy feedback.
   - External: outside organization. typically pay for product.
   - End-User: physical user of final product.
+Can also provide insight on usability and functionality.
 - **Decision Model**
   - apples-to-apples way of comparing projects and which one is the most benefit to company needs.
   - **Rewards**